Transfer learning for chemically accurate interatomic neural network potentials: Acknowledgements

 \section{Acknowledgements}

-Funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016.
+Funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 - 390740016 and the Ministry of Science, Research and the Arts Baden-W{\"u}rttemberg in the Artificial Intelligence Software Academy (AISA).
 We acknowledge the support by the Stuttgart Center for Simulation Science (SimTech).
-The authors acknowledge support by the state of Baden-W{\"u}rttemberg through the bwHPC consortium for providing computer time.
+The authors acknowledge support by the state of Baden-W{\"u}rttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster).
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting David Holzm{\"u}ller.